 Southern mashed potato pancakes, made with leftover mashed potatoes.
 This versatile recipe can be prepared for breakfast (as a replacement for hash browns), as an appetizer, side dish or a snack.

 My southern grandmother, who grew up in Plains, GA (home of President Jimmy Carter), would always make these southern style mashed potato pancakes with our leftover mashed potatoes.
 Like any good southern cook who was raised in the great depression, she didn’t allow food to go to waste.
-Many of her traditional southern recipes were economical, only used a few ingredients, and are both quick and easy to prepare.
+Many of grandma’s traditional southern recipes were economical, only used a few ingredients, and are both quick and easy to prepare.

 Do you typically have leftover mashed potatoes after Thanksgiving dinner?
 I typically make way too much to ensure there is plenty for everyone.
 If you’re anything like me, this is the recipe for you!
 Instead of just heating up those mashed potatoes again, why not reinvent them into these delicious pillows of comfort?